 Clinical trial protocols must describe the objectives, design, methodology, statistical methods, and organization of the trial subject to the EAEU Good Clinical Practice.
 In addition, the clinical trial protocol usually contains previously obtained data and the rationale for the trial.
 The clinical trial protocol must be approved by the Institutional Review Board (Independent Ethics Committee).

 Essentially, clinical trials are subject to ethical guidelines, rights, and welfare of human beings.

 4. What are the requirements for consent by participants in clinical trials?

-The participation of patient in clinical trial shall be voluntary and subject to his written informed consent which may be revoked.
+Participation of a patient in a clinical trial shall be voluntary and subject to his/her written informed consent that may be revoked.

 5. May participants in clinical trials be compensated?

 Under the EAEU Good Clinical Practice, participants may be compensated.

 The Institutional Review Board (Independent Ethics Committee) reviews the amount and procedure of payments to the participants to ensure that there is no unreasonable interest or coercion of the participants.
 The number of payments to participants may be proportional to their participation in the trial but should not depend solely on whether the subject has fully completed the study or not.